 This section examines the advantages and disadvantages of an investment, assessing its value.
 It assesses whether the benefits derived from the investment justify the associated costs, thereby providing a foundation for informed decision-making.
 The total cost of production includes both the fixed and variable costs.
 We used only the variable cost to calculate the total cost involved in rice production.
 The total costs incurred during production of rice was calculated as:

-C total cost of rice production = C machine labor + C human labor + + C organic manure + C seed + C chemical fertilizer + C pesticides cum irrigation
+C total cost of rice production = C machine labor + C human labor + C organic manure + C seed + C chemical fertilizer + C pesticides cum irrigation

 The gross return from rice production includes the return which is obtained by selling the rice grain and rice byproduct i.e., straw.
 The gross return from rice production was calculated as: